How to get out of Tutorial Hell without getting out of it?

 Tutorial Hell stated as per the urban dictionary

-Do you agree with the above definition, or does your definition of Tutorial hell is different?
+Do you agree with the above definition, or do you have a particular definition of Tutorial Hell?

-If you ask me, I feel we do understand the code from the tutorial.
+I feel we understand the code from the tutorial if you ask me.

-It's just we are so reliant on the tutorial that we feel insecure if we are just given a blank code editor and told to write code or start with a new project.
+It's just that we're so dependent on the tutorial that if we're just given a blank code editor and told to write code or begin a new project, we feel vulnerable.

-There is another situation that happens where we start with a tutorial we complete almost a 20 - 30 % of it.
+There is another scenario that occurs when we begin with a tutorial that we complete nearly 20-30% of it.

-But at some point, we feel we are not on the same path as of the tutor or the complexity of a particular concept takes a drastic turn where we can't keep up with the pace of the course.
+But we feel at some stage that we are not on the same road as the tutor or that the difficulty of a specific concept takes a dramatic turn where we can not keep up with the speed of the course.

-Have you faced such obstacles in your learning?
+Have you faced hurdles like that in your learning?

 Pic credit unsplash

-Here are a few ways you can modify your learning
+Here are a few ways you can improve the learning process.

-To overcome your problem on Imposter Syndrome or in simple terms not able to write code on your own.
+- To solve your Imposter Syndrome dilemma or in simple terms, not being able to write code on your own.

-- If you have not yet picked any tutorial, do select a project-based tutorial, then divide the tutorial into many sections at your convenience.
+If you have not yet selected a tutorial, pick a project-based tutorial, and then at your convenience, divide the tutorial into several parts.

-Now let say the tutorial is about building a Task App Project, then you should start building a To-Do App simultaneously with the tutorial.
+Let's assume now that the tutorial is about building a Task App Project, then you can start building a To-Do App with the tutorial at the same time.

 - Now for the issue, when you get stuck in the tutorial and don't understand a particular topic the trainer is talking about.